BeaGithubber/my-first-github-repository/README.md

 # my-first-github-repository
 This is my first repository.
-LEt's get started
+Let's get started

+README.md file was edited manually